Jobs @ SCC

 1. Create and sustain a supportive College culture that engages employees, recognizes diversity, ensures equity, promotes inclusion, and creates a sense of belonging by fostering an environment of teamwork, accountability, communication and vision.

-2. Teach Business classes as determined by the Vice President of Academic Affairs, Division Dean, and Department Chair.
+2. Teach Psychology classes as determined by the Vice President of Academic Affairs, Division Dean, and Department Chair.
 All faculty members will follow course syllabi approved by the college.

 3. Use a variety of methods and teaching strategies that reflect the different learning styles and needs of students.

-4. Demonstrate commitment to the teaching and learning process by participating in professional development activities promoting best-practices in business administration education.
+4. Demonstrate commitment to the teaching and learning process by participating in professional development activities promoting best-practices in psychology.

 ADMINISTRATION/MANAGEMENT